mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

 * **Time period for estimated benefits** — Consider when tangible benefits will be realised following implementation.
 * **Adherence to architecture guidelines** — Ensure compliance with architectural standards and principles.
 * **Delivery (Buy, Build, Re-Use, Extend)** — Assess available delivery options based on strategic alignment and cost-effectiveness.
-* **Impact on business capabilities** — Understand how the alternative will affect the organisation’s ability to deliver services.
+* **Impact on business capabilities** — Understand how the alternative will affect the organisation's ability to deliver services.
 * **Risks associated with alternatives** — Identify potential risks, dependencies, and mitigations for each alternative.

 ## Performing a Gap Analysis

 A Gap Analysis is a critical tool for identifying the differences between the current state of the architecture and the target state, which could include both functional and non-functional requirements.
 It helps identify what is missing or what needs to change to achieve the desired outcomes.
 The analysis should consider both immediate needs and future scalability, ensuring that strategic decisions are aligned with business objectives.

+Having conducted numerous gap analyses in financial services environments, I've learned that certain areas require particular attention in highly regulated industries.

 Here are some key areas to consider when performing a Gap Analysis: